Thomas Jefferson: Philosophy, society, and government

 He was convinced that individual liberties were the fruit of political equality, which was threatened by the arbitrary government.
 Excesses of democracy in his view were caused by institutional corruption rather than human nature.
 He was less suspicious of a working democracy than many contemporaries.
 As president, Jefferson feared that the federal system enacted by Washington and Adams had encouraged corrupting patronage and dependence.
-He tried to restore a balance between the state and federal governments more nearly reflecting the Articles of Confederation, seeking to reinforce state prerogatives where his party was in a majority.
+He tried to restore a balance between the state and federal governments more nearly reflecting the Articles of Confederation, seeking to reinforce state prerogatives where his party was in the majority.

+According to Stanford Scholar Jack Rakove, "[w]hen Jefferson wrote 'all men are created equal' in the preamble to the Declaration, he was not talking about individual equality.
+What he really meant was that the American colonists, as a people, had the same rights of self-government as other peoples, and hence could declare independence, create new governments and assume their 'separate and equal station' among other nations."
+Jefferson's famous mantra later became a statement "of individual equality that everyone and every member of a deprived group could claim for himself or herself."
+Historian Henry Wiencek has noted Jefferson included slaves when he penned "all men are created equal" in the Declaration.
+As early as 1774, Jefferson had supported ending domestic slavery, and making slaves citizens.
+Later, writing in Notes (1781), Jefferson supported gradual emancipation of slaves, to be sent away from the U.S. to an unspecified place.
+The former slaves would be replaced by white immigrant workers.
+In 1792, Jefferson calculated that he was making a 4 percent profit every year on the birth of black children.
+After this he wrote that slavery presented an investment strategy for the future.
+Historian Brion Davis writes that Jefferson's emancipation efforts virtually ceased.

-Jefferson was steeped in the British Whig tradition of the oppressed majority set against a repeatedly unresponsive court party in the Parliament.
+Jefferson was steeped in the Whig tradition of the oppressed majority set against a repeatedly unresponsive court party in the Parliament.
 He justified small outbreaks of rebellion as necessary to get monarchial regimes to amend oppressive measures compromising popular liberties.
-In a republican regime ruled by the majority, he acknowledged "it will often be exercised when wrong."
+In a republican regime ruled by the majority, he acknowledged "it will often be exercised when wrong".
 But "the remedy is to set them right as to facts, pardon and pacify them."
 As Jefferson saw his party triumph in two terms of his presidency and launch into a third term under James Madison, his view of the U.S. as a continental republic and an "empire of liberty" grew more upbeat.
-On departing the presidency in 1809, he described America as "trusted with the destines of this solitary republic of the world, the only monument of human rights, and the sole depository of the sacred fire of freedom and self-government."
+On departing the presidency, he described America as "trusted with the destines of this solitary republic of the world, the only monument of human rights, and the sole depository of the sacred fire of freedom and self-government".

+Jefferson was a supporter of American expansionism, writing in 1801 that "it is impossible not to look forward to distant times when our rapid multiplication will expand itself beyond those limits, and cover the whole northern, if not the southern continent."